drdww/OPIM5641/README.md

 * Conceptualize, draw and solve the 'reduction in flow' example (where demand > supply) and the 'expansion in flow' example (also known as 'laddering' in the finance world).
 * Apply Monte Carlo simulation techniques to network problems.

-### Module 6: Integer Optimization
+### Module 6: Nonlinear Optimization

-* Change the domain of decision variables to force decision variables to take on integer values.
+* Model a problem as a nonlinear optimization model and solve it using Pyomo.
+Separate model from data and using data structures to create Pyomo models (for constraints/calculations).
-* Identify and define binary constraints and use them for project selection problems.
+* Understand the differences between local optimal solutions and global optimal solutions.
+Apply techniques to improve your chances of identifying global optimal solutions for nonlinear optimization problems
-* Identify and define fixed and variable costs, and use linking contraints to ensure consistency.
+* Implement Monte Carlo simulation and interpret the output probabilistically
-* Use linking constraints to apply min/max thresholds and quantity discounts.
+* Use real-time stock price data to allocate a portfolio and maximize returns for a given level of risk